jdriscoll/jdriscoll.github.com/blog/_posts/2011-12-28-nsmanageddocument-nested-contexts-and-notifications.md

 *Updated Dec 30, 2011*

-The best introduction to NSManagedDocument I've found so far is in lectures 13 and 14 from [Stanford's iPhone and iPad development course](http://itunes.apple.com/WebObjects/MZStore.woa/wa/viewPodcast?id=473757255).
+If you're looking for an introduction to NSManagedDocument, the best I've found so far is in lectures 13 and 14 from [Stanford's iPhone and iPad development course](http://itunes.apple.com/WebObjects/MZStore.woa/wa/viewPodcast?id=473757255).
 Available for free on iTunes U.